Kervius/boa/README.md

 Instead of inventing a new preprocessor language, `boa` allows to use a scripting language for your preprocessing needs.
 The input file, using the simple rules, is converted on the fly into a script text and is fed to the interpreter.
 Output of the interpreter is the result of the preprocessing.

+Explanation for the initiated.
+Well, that's pretty much what the PHP does with the HTML, but coded in about 500 lines of code,  without the galore of dependecies and with the choice of a better language.
+Example below uses the shell, but the same sh@t work for Perl and Ruby.
+Just replace the shell code with the Perl/Ruby one, replace the `shell` with the `perl` or `ruby` - and you are good to go.

 See "Limitations" below.

 Usage